Spero Dedes: Full-time at CBS and New York Knicks

 In December 2009, Dedes joined CBS Sports full-time, calling regular season college basketball and the 2010 NCAA Tournament.

 For the 2010 NFL season, he was named a full-time announcer of the NFL on CBS.

 In 2011, Dedes left the Lakers and became the radio voice of the New York Knicks.
 Dedes cited the flexibility to continue his work at CBS Sports as the reason for leaving the Lakers.

 In addition, that fall, he became the #2 voice of the SEC on CBS behind Verne Lundquist.

 Dedes has also filled in for Ian Eagle on play-by-play for New York Jets preseason games on WCBS-TV.

-Between 2017 and 2021 he called NFL games with Adam Archuleta and since 2021 has been paired with Jay Feely as the No. 6 announcing team for the NFL on CBS.
+From 2017 to 2021 and since 2023, he called NFL games with Adam Archuleta and for the 2021 and 2022 seasons was paired with Jay Feely.
+Dedes and Archuleta serve as the No. 5 announcing team for the NFL on CBS.
 Dedes and Archuleta were on the call for the Snow Bowl where the Buffalo Bills beat the Indianapolis Colts on December 10, 2017.
-He's also the No. 4 play-by-play announcer for the NBA on TNT and continues to work play-by-play on CBS and Turner’s coverage of NCAA March Madness pairing with an array of analysts including Steve Smith, Jim Jackson, Len Elmore and Debbie Antonelli.
+He's also the No. 4 play-by-play announcer for the NBA on TNT and continues to work play-by-play on CBS and Turner's coverage of NCAA March Madness pairing with an array of analysts including Steve Smith, Jim Jackson, Len Elmore, Debbie Antonelli and Jim Spanarkel.